JonGeorge/Save-a-Playlist/docs/user-guide.md

 3. **Save to your library**: Click the "+" (plus) button next to the playlist

-4. **Name your saved playlist**: Enter a name for the playlist in your library
-   - Default name will be the original playlist name
-   - You can customize it to anything you prefer

-5. **Confirm**: Click "Save" to add the playlist to your Spotify library

 ### What Gets Saved

 When you save a playlist: